Usage Tips:

 Sample Output:

-# List templates
+TO-DO# List templates

 get-adcstemplate | fl displayname